asuh/front-end-windows/readme.md

 Once installed, as you'll see below, we're going to use this container to harbor the various languages and packages needed for web development.

+For more detailed instructions for installing WSL on Windows 10, [here's detailed guide with more front-end minded advice](https://www.smashingmagazine.com/2019/09/moving-javascript-development-bash-windows/).

+### Projects Directory

 One of the first things we need to figure out is how to access our projects within Windows.

 Here's the windows folder structure for the Home directory: